travierm/downstream/readme.md

 #### A music discovery and collection service built ontop of the worlds largest media services (YouTube, Spotify)

-## Setup for Development
+## Development Setup
 ### Requirements
-- PHP 7.0 or greater
-- Composer PHP package manager
+- PHP 7.0 or greater & Composer package manager
-- Database, Options: Sqlite, Postgres, MySQL, MSSQL
+- Database: MySQL, Sqlite, Postgres, MariaDB (choose one)
-- NodeJS
+- Latest NodeJS & npm (Yarn currently not compatible)
 - YouTube API key for search **required**
 - Spotify API key for recommendations and discovery **not required**